vmware/vic/doc/user_doc/vic_installation/deploy_vch_vcenter.md

   * One cluster with two ESXi hosts and DRS enabled.
 You can use nested ESXi hosts for this example.
   * A shared datastore, that is accessible by both of the ESXi hosts.
   * The VM Network is present
-  * One distributed virtual switch with one distributed port group named `vic-bridge`
+  * One distributed virtual switch with one port group named `vic-bridge`
 * Verify that your vCenter Server instance and both of the ESXi hosts in the cluster meet the requirements in [Environment Prerequisites for vSphere Integrated Containers Engine Installation](vic_installation_prereqs.md).
 * Familiarize yourself with the vSphere Integrated Containers Engine binaries, as described in [Contents of the vSphere Integrated Containers Engine Binaries](contents_of_vic_binaries.md).
 * Familiarize yourself with the options of the `vic-machine create` command described in [VCH Deployment Options](vch_installer_options.md).